k-nadia/project-3/README.md

 ## **Deployment**

-This website was deployed to GitHub Pages.
+This website was deployed to Heroku.

 ### **Deployment Steps**